 Here we’ll show you a few of the most common alternatives to build a website with.
 As you’ll see they all have pros and cons.

 Wix: The most popular website builder.
-The templates and designs look great, there are tons of them focused on various industries, and they give you greater customisation options than Weebly.
-They are very business-orientated so they offer cool tools like Wix Bookings (to accept online appointments and bookings) or Wix Restaurants and Wix Hotels.
+The templates and designs look great, there are tons of them focused on various industries, and they give you greater customization options than Weebly.
+They are very business-oriented so they offer cool tools like Wix Bookings (to accept online appointments and bookings) or Wix Restaurants and Wix Hotels.
 Here again you can add your own domain name and pro email, but it costs extra.
 Read more about Wix in our review.

 Jimdo: A great all-in-one solution that is easy to use which includes an online store, blog and mobile app.
 Jimdo packages are decently-priced and the website building is done with responsive a web design that look good on every device.
 However, the number of available templates in this website builder is somewhat limited.
 You also lack in extra functions and add-ons because there is no official app store.
 For details about the pros and cons please take a look at our full Jimdo review.